Carbon dioxide is making the oceans more acidic

 The sea butterfly’s shell

-Despite their name, sea butterflies do not flit from flower to flower in the garden.
-They don't fly at all: They're silvery, swimming snails that flap wide, wing-like extensions of their feet to keep from sinking.
+Despite their name, sea butterflies don't fly at all: They're silvery, swimming snails that flap wide, wing-like extensions of their feet to keep from sinking.

 These snails build their protective shells from a mineral called calcium carbonate.
 Pieces of calcium carbonate tend to float freely in the sea, as charged molecules called carbonate ions.
 But when carbon dioxide dissolves into the sea, it starts a chemical reaction.
-The carbon dioxide and water molecules combine with calcium carbonate molecules, producing molecules called bicarbonates.
+The carbon dioxide and water molecules combine with calcium carbonate molecules.
+This produces molecules called bicarbonates.

 Even though bicarbonate sounds like carbonate, it's useless to animals like sea butterflies.
-These animals can't build shells from bicarbonates.
-And the chemical reaction takes apart the calcium carbonate molecules the animals could have used.
+They can't build shells from bicarbonates.
+And the chemical reaction takes apart the calcium carbonate molecules the animals might have used.
 At the same time, greater amounts of carbon dioxide cause reactions that turn more and more carbonates into bicarbonates.

 Like a rude party guest who devours your favorite snacks, carbon dioxide comes into the sea and takes away the carbonates.